 The party was a huge success.
 We had so much fun with our friends, the kids had a blast and everyone LOVED their Aladdin mason jars.

-I hope this encourages you that a lot of people can still mean a simple and fun party.
+I hope this encourages you that you can host a party for 50 people and it can still be a simple and fun party. 🙂

-For more party inspiration, check out my other party posts on Pinterest.
+For more party inspiration, check out my other boards on Pinterest.

 Do you throw big parties?
 If so, what tips do you have for keeping things simple?